David S. Hood, Dean

 Academic Counseling Services are available for all students enrolled at North Carolina Central University.
 However, students identified through our early warning system, mid-term progress report, and academic advising center are targeted to provide needed support and monitoring to ensure their academic success.

-Eagle T.A.L.O.N.S.
-(Tackling Academic Learning Opportunities for New Scholars) series are designed to equip the students enrolled at NCCU with the knowledge, skills, and tools to successfully navigate their collegiate experience and ensure that they are equipped to be competitive in a global society.
+Student Engagement Sessions are designed to equip the students enrolled at NCCU with the knowledge, skills, and tools to successfully navigate their collegiate experience and ensure that they are equipped to be competitive in a global society.
 Session topics are chosen based upon the feedback received from student surveys and sessions held during their summer orientation and from observations made through interactions with the students.
-For the students’ convenience, sessions are offered at 10:40 a.m. break and at 7:00 pm on Tuesdays and Thursdays.
+For the students’ convenience, engagement sessions are offered at 7:00 pm on Tuesday and Thursday nights.

 Tutorial Services are provided for a wide range of subjects by our undergraduate, graduate, and professional tutors.
 This is an optional service for most students; however, some students based upon their academic readiness are required to attend a minimum number of tutorial sessions.
 Students may schedule private appointments with tutors or walk-in for assistance.
 Currently, GradesFirst is the system students are encouraged to use to view tutor availability and to schedule appointments for services.